kaaengine/kaa/docs/reference/input.rst

 .. method:: MouseManager.get_position()

-    Returns current mouse pointer position as a :class:`geometry.Vector`
+    Returns current mouse pointer position as a :class:`geometry.Vector`.

+    IMPORTANT: the position is in the display screen frame of reference using the :ref:`virtual resolution coordinate system <Engine.virtual_resolution>`).
+It is NOT a position of a mouse cursor on the scene.
+To convert the position to the scene frame of reference use the :meth:`engine.Camera.unproject_position()` method.

     .. code-block:: python